darwinanddavis/darwinanddavis/README.md

 I like my data diverse, my methods clean, my analyses reproducible, and my outputs open access.

-I’m a computational modeller at Emory University working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling with large geolocation and environmental data.
+I’m a computational modeller working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling with large geolocation and environmental data.

 <br>